RaphaelNotarantonio/roberta_adversarial/README.md

 In roberta_class, we try create two classes dividing our roberta model (to be done).
 In plot_attack_rob, we plot PGD to find best adversarial maximising our model loss.
+In plot_attack_roberta, we plot PGD with advertorch to find best adversarial maximising our model loss.